 For the 25th anniversary of our Chautauqua living history series, we’re diving into how water has shaped our history and celebrating those who have navigated ice, waves, and the depths below.
 Communications Specialist Sarah Weissman spoke with Mary Ann Jung, the actor-historian who plays “pirate queen” Grace O’Malley.
 Chautauqua 2019: Making Waves continues tonight and ends with a performance of Jung as O’Malley on July 20.

-For performer Mary Ann Jung, who performs as “pirate queen” Grace O’Malley, donning her sixteenth-century garb is something akin to wearing a superhero suit.
+For performer Mary Ann Jung, who portrays “pirate queen” Grace O’Malley, donning her 16th-century garb is something akin to wearing a superhero suit.
 “I feel stronger in costume than out of costume,” she says.
-Jung’s father was in the navy and while she’s inherited an interest in the sea, she confesses she’s not like the brave adventurer she portrays.
+Jung’s father was in the navy, and while she’s inherited an interest in the sea, she confesses she’s not like the brave adventurer she portrays.
 “I wouldn’t really want to be the sailor.”

-Jung expresses an admiration, ownership, and closeness to “all my amazing women,” referring not only to the O’Malley but others in her Chautauqua roster: she’s previously performed as Clara Barton, Rosalie Stier Calvert, Julia Child, and Amelia Earhart, Sally Ride, Rosie the Riveter, and more.
+Jung expresses an admiration, ownership, and closeness to “all my amazing women,” referring not only to O’Malley but others in her Chautauqua repertoire.
+She’s previously performed as Clara Barton, Rosalie Stier Calvert, Julia Child, and Amelia Earhart for Maryland Humanities, and as Sally Ride, Rosie the Riveter, and more elsewhere.

-“It always humbles me, to be honest, to play any of these terrific role models who even when society said ‘No you can’t’ [they] said ‘Yes I will.
-I will do whatever is required, take over my father’s clan, herds, soldiers…,’ she says, talking specifically to events O’Malley’s life.
+“It always humbles me, to be honest, to play any of these terrific role models.
+Even when society said ‘No you can’t,’ [they] said ‘Yes I will.
+I will do whatever is required, take over my father’s clan, herds, soldiers…,’ she says, referring specifically to events in O’Malley’s life.
 “She said ‘I want to learn’ and society laughed at her.”
 Yet, O’Malley didn’t let critics defeat her and went on to command the west coast of Ireland and an entire fleet of ships in the 1500s.
 “If she wasn’t a ferocious fighter and brilliant leader, they [her men] would’ve served somebody else,” says Jung.

-“The most dangerous, brave, surprising of her actions is 1593 she sailed to England to face down Queen Elizabeth of England,” Jung says.
-“In order to win the release of her son, she risks her life to go to England – if anybody would have caught her, they would’ve gotten a fortune – and face down the Queen and demand justice.”
+“The most dangerous, brave, surprising of her actions is when in 1593 she sailed to England to face down Queen Elizabeth,” Jung says.
+“In order to win the release of her son, she risks her life to go to England—if anybody would have caught her, they would’ve gotten a fortune—and face down the Queen and demand justice.”

 Jung highlights different perceptions of O’Malley.
 “She’s only a pirate to England, not to Ireland.
 To the Irish, she’s a champion,” she says.
 “It depends on what end of the cannon you’re looking at.”